Lower-rung sprint for data leaders Typical sprint: $2,500-$5,000

 Translate the Ask

 The business asked for better analytics.
 Or attribution.
 Or a dashboard.
 Or pipeline visibility.
 Those are not the same ask.
-This sprint turns vague stakeholder language into a concrete build plan your team can execute without guessing or rebuilding the wrong thing.
+This lower-friction sprint turns vague stakeholder language into a concrete build plan your team can execute without guessing, rebuilding the wrong thing, or skipping the definition work a governed semantic layer eventually needs.

 Give your team a build plan, not another ambiguous request